scottfr/SystemsBook/Understanding/understanding.md

 ## The Fix Overshoots the Goal ##

-Have you ever pursued a goal and later found that you actually overshot the goal and had to back up to get back to the goal?
-The "Balancing Loop with Delay"^[Balancing Loop with Delay [http://insightmaker.com/insight/133](http://insightmaker.com/insight/133)] structure is a variation of the standard Balancing Loop.
+Have you ever pursued a goal and found that you actually overshot the goal and had to back up to get back to the goal?
+The "Balancing Loop with Delay"^[Balancing Loop with Delay [http://insightmaker.com/insight/133](http://insightmaker.com/insight/133)] model is a variation of the standard Balancing Loop.
 The variation being that there are one or more delays in the structure which are responsible for producing, as will be demonstrated, a very different behavior pattern than the standard Balancing Loop.

 If you look at the Balancing Loop with Delay structure it looks identical to the standard balancing loop with the exception of the delay near the reduces link.
 The implication is that it takes some amount of time after the current state changes before it is actually realized and figures into the calculation of the gap which influences the subsequent action.
 Essentially what's happening is that action is being based on old data and therefore is probably not the appropriate action.
 The implications of this will become evident when we look at the simulation for this structure.